Martin Luther King Jr. Shoreline

 Martin Luther King Jr. Shoreline is a regional park located on the shores of the San Leandro Bay in Oakland, California.
-Part of the East Bay Regional Parks system, it is named after Civil Rights Movement leader Martin Luther King Jr. The park was established in 1993 on a 741 acre tract of land leased from the Oakland Airport.
+Part of the East Bay Regional Parks system, it is named after Civil Rights Movement leader Martin Luther King Jr. The park was established in 1980 on a 741 acre tract of land and water leased from the Oakland Airport.

+When it was dedicated, it was known as San Leandro Bay Regional Shoreline.
+Under Secretary of the Department of Interior James A. Joseph spoke at the dedication.
+In 1992, it was renamed for Martin Luther King Jr. at the request of Oakland mayor Elihu Harris and local religious leaders.